kothapujith/Assignment1-template/README.md

 1. Setup Godot to deploy to Android: [https://docs.godotengine.org/en/stable/tutorials/xr/deploying_to_android.html](https://docs.godotengine.org/en/stable/tutorials/xr/deploying_to_android.html).
 When adding the "Godot OpenXR Vendors plugin", you will use the "AssetLib" tab, which is located to the right of "Script" on the top of the editor.
 You should not need to enable the plugin (see the note in that section).

 1. Setting up XR in Godot: [https://docs.godotengine.org/en/stable/tutorials/xr/setting_up_xr.html](https://docs.godotengine.org/en/stable/tutorials/xr/setting_up_xr.html).
-Follow these instructions up to the "Setting up the XR scene" header.
+Follow these instructions up to the "Open XR" header.

 These tasks should only need to be done one time (i.e. not per project/assignment)